benjyongzh/where-atm-sg/README.md

 ## To-do list

-- atmlist: onhover of list item, scale up map marker
+- atmlist: onhover of list item, scale up and colour map marker
+- map marker use circle
 - onhover of map marker, highlight list item
-- find better way to arrange ui for non-mobile.
-Mobile ui is okay for now, without atm list
-- non-mobile ui: filters should always be open. filter button disappear
 - atmlistitem, change to accordion to show details
 - infoWindow to be replaced with: mobile: pop-up at bottom of screen, non-mobile: details in accordion in atmlist
-- map styling
+- map colour styling
 - Use placeDetail for detailed address for map itemWindow and directions(?)
 - Loading animations for buttons and lists
 - Display error messages.
 Proper error handling of form submissions for nulls etc